NAZEEHANAUSHAD/CE888_ASSIGNEMENT_2/README.md

 3. The notebook named 'CE888_BIAS_SEX' contains the complete pipeline code from detection to classification with protected attribute 'sex'

-4. The notebook named 'CE888_BIAS_RACE' contain the complete pipeline code from detection to classification with protected attribute 'race'
+4. The notebook named 'CE888_BIAS_RACE' contain the complete pipeline code from detection to classification with protected attribute 'race'.

-Note :
+5. Note :
     The pre-processing functions are the same for both the attributes.
 However, specify the attriute in the 'load_prepoc_data' function.
 You can choose any variable as the protected attribute, however keep in mind that it should fit the definitions of bias in the project.

-5. The notebook 'General attributes and visualisation' is to show loading and some general attributes of the data, this is not integral to the pipeline.
+6. The notebook 'General attributes and visualisation' is to show loading and some general attributes of the data, this is not integral to the pipeline.
 This is just to get a sense of the data.